Poverty Reduction

 The City of Surrey received funding from the Union of BC Municipalities to work with the SPRC in 2020-2021 to update Surrey’s Poverty Reduction Plan and identify current priorities for collaborative action by the SPRC.

-Connecting Community is an initiative of the Surrey Poverty Reduction Coalition that is engaging the Surrey community to do a radical rethinking of the ways in which youth are supported when they transition from government care, at age 19, into adulthood.
+Connecting Community is an initiative of the SPRC that is engaging the Surrey community to do a radical rethinking of the ways in which youth are supported when they transition from government care, at age 19, into adulthood.

-The following reports document the projects, outcomes and impacts from over 3 years of implementing the Connecting Community initiative:
+The following reports document the projects, outcomes, and impacts from the first three years of the Connecting Community initiative:

 - Building Community Report (2019)